One Life to Live storylines (2000–2013): 2012

 In the finale, Allison Perkins is reading a script she wrote about the people of Llanview.
 Over the course of the episode, it becomes clear that she is reading the script to another person, who does not respond to Allison (it is implied that the person is probably being held captive by Allison).
 A new DNA test proves Jessica is biologically Clint's daughter.
 Rex, Gigi, and Shane move to London.
 Natalie and John resume their romance.
 Starr and Hope go to California (for Starr to pursue her music career) where they re-connect with Markko and Langston.
 Blair and Todd continue to grow closer since New Year's Eve, now bonding over missing Starr.
-They agree to trust one another, and they make love for the first time in years.
+They agree to trust one another, and they have sex for the first time in years.
 Langston and Markko are grieving over Cole's reported death; Starr reveals to them that Cole survived and that Todd (because Cole had taken a bullet for Starr) helped Cole reunite with Marty and Patrick (who is revealed to be alive and living in hiding somewhere).
 An associate of Todd's shows up at the L.A. apartment to introduce Starr to her new bodyguard: it turns out to be Cole.
 Cole and Starr reunite.

 Jessica is visited by Brody and he apologizes for his actions and reveals he is reenlisting with the SEALS.
 It is hinted that the pair will eventually reconcile as a spark of their old love surfaces.
 Destiny gives birth to her and Matthew's son at home, with her parents, Bo, and Nora in attendance.
 Mathew realizes he wants to be with her and their child, so he arrives to talk with her only to find that she is in labor.
 He reconciles with Destiny moments before the birth.
 They name the baby Drew, after Bo's dead son and Mathew's brother.
 New grandparents Bo and Nora declare their love for each other one more time in a touching scene.

 In the final moments: After sorting through their emotions, Clint again declares how Viki has always been the one.
 He drops to his knee and asks her to marry him for a third time.
 While Tea and Tomas Delgado wait at John McBain's apartment, John bursts into Blair's bedroom with Llanview Police backup, interrupting Todd and Blair lying blissfully in bed.
 John announces to Todd that he's under arrest for the murder of Victor Lord, Jr. In the final scene, it is revealed that the person to whom Allison Perkins is reading her script titled "One Life To Live" is none other than Victor Lord Jr. who is alive and tied up to a bed in her hotel room.